Applies to: Nerdio Manager for MSP (NMM)

 This section specifies the criteria used to determine when additional hosts will be powered on or created to service user login demand.

 Select autoscale trigger: The metric that will be used to trigger scale-out/scale-in.
-There are four possible triggers: CPU usage, RAM usage (coming soon), Average active sessions, and Spare (available) desktop.
+There are four possible triggers: CPU usage, RAM usage, Average active sessions, Spare (available) desktop, Available sessions, and User-driven

-CPU usage will scale out when the average CPU usage across all session hosts in the pool exceeds a pre-defined value for a pre-defined duration.
+CPU usage will scale out when the average CPU usage across all session hosts in the pool exceeds a pre-defined value for a pre-defined duration as shown below:

-RAM usage (coming soon) will scale out when the average RAM usage across all session hosts in the pool exceeds a pre-defined value for a pre-defined duration.
+RAM usage will scale out when the average RAM usage across all session hosts in the pool exceeds a pre-defined value for a pre-defined duration as shown below:

-Average active session will scale out when the average number of active sessions exceeds a predefine value.
+Average active session will scale out when the average number of active sessions exceeds a predefined value (say X) and will scale in when the average number of active sessions exceeds a predefined value (say Y).

 Scale in restrictions: